How To Measure Coffee (Hint: Ignore scoop sizes and tablespoons)

 In the specialty coffee world, evenness and precision rule all.
-We have tools to measure everything-- from the total amount of dissolved solids in a cup of coffee, all the way down to coffee grinds particle distribution.
+We have the tools to measure everything; from the total amount of dissolved solids in a cup of coffee, all the way down to coffee grinds particle distribution.
 Yet with all these high tech measuring and analytics tools, our most important and valued is a simple digital scale.

 When brewing coffee, we measure our ingredients in grams.
 This is more reliable and precise than using volume based measurements like cups or tablespoons.